Combining Cyclobenzaprine and Ibuprofen: Is It Worth It?

 Generally speaking, a co-prescription of cyclobenzaprine and ibuprofen is common in medical condition cases of neck and acute low back pain interventions.
 That’s because the former is a relaxant that eases muscle spasms, sprains, and pain, and the latter is a non-steroidal anti-inflammatory drug (NSAID) that works as a general analgesic.

 Plus, there are no reports of major interactions between them.

 Of course, we can’t say there’s a 100% safe drug (or combination therapy) out there.
 However, the gist here is that these two are considered generally safe to be taken together.

 So, it’s not unheard of for an orthopedic doctor to co-prescribe both drugs in an attempt to give the patient short-term pain relief.
 However, the combination doesn’t always work as planned.

 Just because the cyclobenzaprine-ibuprofen combination isn’t dangerous doesn’t mean that it should be the first step in treating neck and back pain.

-There are a couple of drawbacks that keep physicians from prescribing the two drugs together.
+A couple of drawbacks keep physicians from prescribing the two drugs together.

 It’s Often a Fruitless Combination